Trump says Goya boycott backfired: ‘People are buying like crazy!’

 Unanue said he is not apologizing for his remarks supporting Trump's economic policy and would not turn down other future invitations.

-Fox News’ Joshua Nelson and Fox Business’ Evie Fordham contributed to this report.
+Fox News’ Matt Leach and Joshua Nelson and Fox Business’ Evie Fordham contributed to this report.